Many startup founders view a financial model as just another (frustrating) requisite for raising funds.

 “They’re wrong 95% of the time, so what’s the point?” is something we hear a lot.

 It is important to realise that a financial model is more than just numbers on a spreadsheet.
 Internally, it is an operational tool: use it for decision making, budgeting and planning.
 It provides you and your team with a roadmap.
 And moreover, it is a storytelling tool.

-The aim of a financial model is to communicate your business strategy and execution plan.
+The aim of a financial model is to communicate your vision, strategy and execution plan.
 It grounds your story in a financial reality, and supports your story with numbers.
 It gives you an opportunity to show investors (or whomever your audience is) how you will scale and how your will develop into a profitable venture.
 It tells where you’re going, how you’re getting there and most importantly: how you’ll make money, so investors can get a return on their investment (which we all know is what matters the most).

 Your financial model should be optimistic, yet not unrealistic: investors also use it to gauge your assumptions and your understanding of the market you’re operating in.